Brian Doyle Day

 I’m late to the party on this writer, who died of brain cancer in 2017 at age 60.
 My initiation came this past weekend.

 I’d stumbled on his hummingbird story while, coincidentally, keeping an eye on our own hummingbird feeder outside the window.
 We’d been bringing the feeder in at night so the nectar wouldn’t freeze.
 I assumed the tiny birds would belly up to the bar in a flash, but they’re nowhere to be seen.
 Now I understand.
 It’s too big a gamble for them.
 If they burn the energy to make the food run, and it turns out the feeder’s frozen or empty, they could be done for.
 They’re probably hunkered down in semi-hibernation.
 These joyas voladoras – or “flying jewels,” as the first white explorers in the Americas called hummingbirds — have to suppress their natural exuberance when it’s this cold outside; swashbuckling is just too metabolically expensive.
-“A hummingbird’s heart is a lot of the the hummingbird,” Doyle writes.
+“A hummingbird’s heart is a lot of the hummingbird,” Doyle writes.
 That great heart, the “wet engine” of it, is such an energy hog that it needs fuel all day long.
 The price of that trait, Doyle writes, “is a life closer to death.”
 Hummingbirds suffer more heart attacks and aneurysms and ruptures than any other living creature.

 In some ways Doyle’s writing style — call it homiletic maximalism — is pretty unfashionable these days.